abims-sbr/GGA_Cloud/roles/gga_terraform/README.md

 - variables.tf

-La bloc variable défini l'ensemble des variables utilisées.
-Il est divisé en 2 types :
+The variable block defines all the variables used.
+It is divided into 2 types:

 1. Inputs

-Les inputs sont utilisés pour définir des valeurs qui configurent l'infrastructure.
-Ces valeurs peuvent être utilisées à plusieurs reprises sans avoir à se souvenir de chacune de leurs occurrences au cas où elles auraient besoin d'être mises à jour.
+The inputs are used to define values ​​that configure the infrastructure.
+These values ​​can be used repeatedly without having to remember each of their occurrences in case they need to be updated.

 2. Outputs

-Les outputs, en revanche, sont utilisés pour obtenir des informations sur l'infrastructure après le déploiement.
-Celles-ci peuvent être utiles pour transmettre des informations telles que les adresses IP pour la connexion au serveur.
+On the other hand, the outputs are used to obtain information on the infrastructure after deployment.
+These can be useful for passing information such as IP addresses for connection to the server.

 https://upcloud.com/community/tutorials/terraform-variables/

-## INSTALLATION (Linux)
+## Installation (Linux)

-- Ajouter la clé GPG HashiCorp :
+- Add the GPG HashiCorp key :

         `curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo apt-key add -`

-- Ajouter le répertoire Linux officiel HashiCorp :
+- Add the official Linux HashiCorp repository :

         `sudo apt-add-repository "deb [arch=amd64] https://apt.releases.hashicorp.com $(lsb_release -cs) main"`

-- Mettre à jour et installer terraform :
+- Update and install terraform :

 	`sudo apt-get update && sudo apt-get install terraform`

-## CONFIGURATIONS
+## Configurations

-La majorité des configurations sont récupérables sur le cloud Genouest dans ce cas ci.
+The majority of configurations can be retrieved from the Genouest cloud in this case.

 ### Provider

-Les configurations du provider peuvent être obtenues en se connectant au compte de l'utilisateur sur lequel on souhaite installer une instance, puis dans le panneau "user" dans le coin supérieur droit, en téléchargeant le "Fichier OpenStack RC v3".
+The provider's configurations can be obtained by connecting to the account of the user on which you want to install an instance, then in the "user" panel in the upper right corner, downloading the "OpenStack RC v3 file".

-- auth_url : URL d'authentification
+- auth_url : The authentication URL
-- tenant_id : Identifiant du projet (tenant (v2) = projet (v3))
+- tenant_id : The project id (tenant (v2) = project (v3))
-- tenant_name : Nom du projet
+- tenant_name : The project name
-- user_domain_name : Le nom du domaine dans lequel l'utilisateur se trouve
+- user_domain_name : The user domain name
-- project_domain_id : L'identifiant du domaine dans lequel le projet se trouve
+- project_domain_id : The project domain id
-- user_name : Le nom de l'utilisateur avec lequel se connecter
+- user_name : The user name to connect with
-- password : Le mot de passe de l'utilisateur avec lequel se connecter
+- password : The user password to connect with

 ### Resource

-Les configurations des ressources se trouve en se connectant au compte utilisateur dans :
+Resource configurations can be found by logging into the user account in:
-"Projet -> Compute -> Images" pour le nom de l'image souhaitée "Projet -> Compute -> Instance -> Lancer une instance -> Gabarit" pour la liste des gabarits disponible "Projet -> Réseau -> Réseaux" pour le nom du réseau.
+"Project -> Compute -> Images" for the image name desired.
+"Project -> Compute -> Instance -> Lancer une instance -> Gabarit" for the flavor list available.
+"Project -> Network -> Networks" for the network name.

-- name : Nom de l'instance
+- name : Instance name
-- image_name : Nom de l'image à installer
+- image_name : Image name to installed
-- flavor_name : Nom du gabarit
+- flavor_name : Flavor name
-- network { name } : Nom du réseau
+- network { name } : Network name

-## COMMANDES
+## Commands

-- Initialisation d'un working directory terraform
+- Initialization of a terraform working directory

 	`terraform init`

-- Validation des fichiers de configuration
+- Validation of configuration files

 	`terraform validate`

-- Génèrer et afficher le plan d'éxecution
+- Generate and display the execution plan

 	`terraform plan`

-- Application des changements sur l'infrastructure
+- Apply the infrastructure modifications

 	`terraform apply`

-- Inspection du status de l'infrastructure
+- Inspect the infrastructure status

 	`terraform show`

-- Suppression de l'infrastructure
+- Delete the infrastructure

 	`terraform destroy`

-- Aide
+- Help

 	`terraform help`